All guides

 The hero background gradient

 A subtle, large radial gradient behind your hero section adds depth without distraction.
-Keep it low opacity (10–20%) and use your brand color.
+Keep it low opacity (10–20%) and use your brand color so it feels intentional rather than decorative.
+Pair it with a white or near-white background so text contrast is never at risk.

 The brand gradient on CTAs

 A diagonal linear gradient on your primary button makes it feel premium and distinct.
-Use two adjacent hues (blue → violet, orange → pink) for the most natural result.
+The key is choosing two adjacent hues — blue to violet, orange to pink — rather than jumping across the color wheel, which creates a muddy middle.

 The text gradient